Keeping adults safe

 Female Genital Mutilation is a helpline specialising in responses to female genital mutilation (FGM).
-They operate 24 hours a day seven days a week and are staffed by specially trained child protection helpline counsellors who can offer advice, information and assistance to members of the public.
+They operate 24 hours per day seven days per week and are staffed by specially trained child protection helpline counsellors who can offer advice, information and assistance to members of the public.
 Tel: 0800 028 3550 or email: email@example.com

 Keeping people safe

 If you are concerned that a vulnerable adult may be experiencing, or be at risk of, abuse or neglect please tel: 999 in an emergency.
 If you would like to discuss your concerns, please contact Call Derbyshire tel: 01629 533190.Safer Derbyshire (opens in a new window) has lots of information about keeping people safe and the range of help and support available.
 Our keeping people safe leaflet is attached to this page.

 The following documents are in Portable Document Format (PDF).
 You can download software to view PDF documents for free from the Adobe website (opens in a new window)